utsav0/daily-dev-tips/src/pages/posts/vanilla-javascript-text-to-speech.md

 ## Detecting browser support

-Since this method is not fully supported by all browsers, we will need to detect if our browser has this option.
+Since not all browsers fully support this method, we will need to detect if our browser has this option.

 ```js
 const SpeechSynthesisUtterance =